Balanced Product Quantum Codes: Introduction

+In the trivial case $H=\{1\},$ the balanced product $X\times_H Y$ coincides with the cartesian product $X\times Y$ and, similarly, balanced product codes are just hypergraph product codes~\cite{tillich2013quantum}.
+For a non-trivial~$H$ the number of physical qubits is reduced by a factor of up to~$|H|$ while, in certain cases, the distance is preserved.
+Hence, balanced product codes can achieve better relative distances than hypergraph product codes.

+From a topological point of view, the balanced product~$X\times_H Y$ is a fiber bundle over the base~$X/H$ with fiber~$Y$ and can be understood as \emph{twisting} $Y$ along $X/H$ in the cartesian product $X/H\times Y.$ Similarly, balanced product codes can be obtained from hypergraph product codes by introducing twists in their checks.
+These twists can result in an increased relative distance.

+When $H$ is a cyclic group, balanced product codes overlap with the fiber bundle codes considered in~\cite{hastings2020fiber} and lifted product codes from~\cite{panteleev2019degenerate,panteleev_almostlinear}.
+In this case, one can prove lower bounds on the distance which is we why focus on this class of balanced product codes.
+We note, however, that balanced product codes are more general than these constructions and also work for non-abelian groups~$H$ and non-free group actions.
+In fact, we conjecture that good LDPC quantum codes can be constructed using non-abelian balanced products.

+Concretely, we will focus on balanced products of good classical codes and repetition codes which have an action of a cyclic group~$H$.
+To obtain good classical codes with large cyclic symmetry, we employ a well-known construction due to Sipser--Spielman~\cite{sipser1996expander} which combines certain families of graphs, called expander graphs, with small codes of fixed size.

-We give two constructions of highly-symmetrical classical codes with good expansion properties.
-The first makes use of Ramanujan graphs which arise as Cayley graphs of the projective linear group~$\operatorname{PGL}(2,q)$ and were introduced by Lubotzky--Phillips--Sarnak \cite{lubotzky1988ramanujan}.
+We consider two families of expander graphs: The first are Ramanujan graphs arising as Cayley graphs of the projective linear group~$\operatorname{PGL}(2,q)$ and were introduced by Lubotzky--Phillips--Sarnak~\cite{lubotzky1988ramanujan}.
 The second, similar, construction uses tessellations and finite coverings of hyperbolic surfaces~\cite{breuckmann2020single}.
 Both constructions admit a cyclic symmetry of known order.
-While we ultimately employ the Lubotzky--Phillips--Sarnak construction, we note that hyperbolic surfaces are extremely flexible and could be more suitable for practical applications.
+While we ultimately employ the Lubotzky--Phillips--Sarnak (LPS) construction, we note that hyperbolic surfaces are extremely flexible and could be more suitable for practical applications.